ianleongg/Traffic-Sign-Classifier/README.md

 #### 2. An exploratory visualization of the dataset.

-- Here is 12 random images from the data set with its respective labels:
+- Here are 12 random images from the data set with its respective labels:

  ![alt text][image1]